otac0n/TaggingLibrary/readme.md

 * `<~>` (Bidirectional Suggestion) A bidirectional form of suggestion.
 See below.
 All tags on the right also suggest each tag on the left.
 * `!>` (Exclusion) The tags on the left together exclude some tag on the right.
 * `<!>` (Mutual Exclusion) A mutual form of exclusion.
 See below.
 All tags on the right also exclude each tag on the left.
+* `=>` (Definition) Adds an alias.
+No bidirectional form is provided.
+If a circular reference is discovered, the tie is broken lexicographically.

 When it makes sense, the left side of operators is allowed to be expressed as a conjunction and the right side is allowed to be expressed as a disjunction.
 For example: